Uncertainty Quantification for LLMs through Minimum Bayes Risk: Bridging Confidence and Consistency: Detailed Description of Uncertainty Quantification Methods

 Information-based methods are commonly used to estimate uncertainty by analyzing the probability distributions of tokens within a given output.
 These methods examine different levels of model generation, such as the model's confidence in producing a specific sequence, its ability to predict individual tokens at each generation step, and the variability in the token-level predictions across the sequence.

-\textit{Maximum Sequence Probability (MSP)} is one of the simplest and most direct methods for estimating uncertainty.
+\textit{Sequence Probability (SP)} is one of the simplest and most direct methods for estimating uncertainty.
 It measures the probability of the most likely output sequence given a specific input.
 Thus, uncertainty is quantified by calculating the probability of the sequence with the highest likelihood, under the assumption that the model is most confident in this output.
+In its simplest form it is given by \eqref{eq:prob_msp}.
+An equivalent (in terms of ordering of predictions for different inputs) but more numerically stable formulation is logarithmic.
 It is defined as:

 \textit{Perplexity (PPL)} is another widely used metric for estimating uncertainty in language models~\citep{fomicheva-etal-2020-unsupervised}.
 It measures the model's confidence by evaluating the average likelihood of generating the sequence tokens: